 If a great artist met a convicted murderer I wouldn’t expect much to come of it.
-In most cases, I assume, nothing more than an ordinary conversation would take place, for the simple reason that the prisoner wouldn’t be open to the artist; he’d probably view him with suspicion and chances are he will have walled himself up against “caring” professionals like psychologists and social workers.
+In most cases, I assume, nothing more than an ordinary conversation would take place for the simple reason that the prisoner wouldn’t be open to the artist.
+The prisoner might view the artist with suspicion.

 The prisoner might be friendly, he might be grateful for the attention being paid to him, but he wouldn’t risk lowering the barriers that are so essential for his survival on the “inside”.

 But when Jimmy Boyle – once known by the Scottish tabloids as “Scotland’s most dangerous criminal” – met Joseph Beuys who, according to The Tate Gallery is “widely regarded as one of the most influential artists of the second half of the 20th century,” the results were remarkable.

 The meeting was part of Boyle’s transformation into a celebrated artist, but it’s a complicated story to tell as there are, as far as I’m aware, no written records of the meeting.
 Also, there’s virtually no written records of the most successful experiment in prison reform I’ve ever heard about – the Barlinne Special Unit, where Scotland’s “most dangerous” criminals were on equal terms with the prison officers and their “therapeutic community” was a runaway success.
 Luckily, the artworks, press clippings and writings that emerged from the Special Unit are held in various private collections around the country.